Put your home in the spotlight with Ideal Home at Very | Ideal Home

 Put your home in the spotlight with Ideal Home at Very

-Our new-season lighting collections are here to brighten up your home in time for winter
+Our new-season lighting collections are here to brighten up your interiors in time for winter

 We try not to have favourites here at Ideal Home.
-So if you asked us which of our new looks for Very were preferred, we’d tell you we love them all equally.
-Ask us about our favourite pieces, however, and we’d have to admit we have a soft spot for lighting.
+So if you ask us which of our new looks for Very we preferred, we’ll tell you we love them all equally.
+Ask us about our favourite pieces, however, and we’d have to admit we have a soft spot for our lighting.

 The new collections have everything.
 Statement pendants that will add wow factor over an dining table or breakfast bar.
 Adjustable task lights that can sit at a desk or by a bedside.
 Or table lamps that will shed light on a shady corner.
 We’ve got them all, in every style from Modern Glamour to Simple Scandi.